JeepWay/loggingC/README.md

-# LoggingC
+# Logger C
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 ![root-default.png](fig/root-default.png)

-A lightweight, flexible logging library for the C language, inspired by [log4.c](https://github.com/rxi/log.c) project and Python's [logging](https://docs.python.org/3/library/logging.html) package.
+A lightweight, flexible logger library for the C language, inspired by [log4.c](https://github.com/rxi/log.c) project and Python's [logging](https://docs.python.org/3/library/logging.html) package.
-LoggingC provides a simple yet powerful way to log messages with different levels, handlers, and formatting options.
+This library provides a simple yet powerful way to log messages with different levels, handlers, and formatting options.
 It supports both stream and file handlers, and customizable log formats.

 ## Features
 - Default root handler (a stream handler) for immediate use, you don't need to create it.